Susun Kim, Executive Director

 Natalie Oleas, Central Center Director

-Natalie, a California native, has worked as a survivor advocate for over a decade.
+Natalie, a California native, has worked as a survivor advocate for fifteen years.
 She graduated from Northeastern University School of Law in 2011, where her studies centered around victim advocacy, criminal procedure, and civil rights.
 While living in Massachusetts, she worked as a Legal Consultant for a local Rape Crisis Center.
 She received her Bachelor of Arts degree from UC Santa Barbara, where she double majored in English and Sociology and worked as a Speaker for the Rape Prevention Education Program.
 She was a Certified Rape Crisis Counselor in California and Massachusetts.
 She is proud to be the coordinator for the Domestic Violence Multidisciplinary Team (DV MDT), the Human Trafficking Multidisciplinary Team (HT MDT), the Domestic Violence Death Review Team, the Strangulation Task Force and the Central Center’s Director.
 She believes strongly in a holistic approach to justice and healing.